15 Top Tips for a Stop Over in Dubai

 Dubai thrives on tourism and attracts visitors all year round.
-It’s a wealthy city with a vibrant Arabic Muslim culture.
-Known for luxury shopping, innovative modern architecture and artificial palm islands, Dubai also has some beautiful beaches, super-fast cars, indoor ski slopes and a world-class aquarium.
-There’s no shortage of fun things to do during a stop over in Dubai.
+It’s a wealthy city with a vibrant Arabic-Muslim culture.
+Dubai is known for luxury shopping, innovative modern buildings and artificial palm islands.
+There are beautiful beaches, super-fast cars, indoor ski slopes and a world-class aquarium.
+There’s no shortage of things to do during a stop over in Dubai.

 *Disclosure* – Some of the links on this page are affiliate links which means I may make a small commission on sales that result from clicks on those links.
 This does not cost you any extra and helps to keep this website running.
 Thank you for your support!